MY VOICE MATTERS

 Together with a team of radical leaders in New Zealand, we recently launched a foster care agency that adopts a combination of philosophies from Peace4Kids and a model for children from hard places called Trust Based Relational Intervention (TBRI®), we are recruiting new foster carers and providing training to lead our social workers and caregivers down a path that will change the way foster care is delivered in our country.
 While I still struggle with what I might say, I now know that through action the voices of youth in care will be heard.

-As we celebrate this 20 Year milestone, we encourage you to take a lesson from our youth and embrace the traumas that have shaped your life.
+As we celebrate our 20 Year Anniversary, we encourage you to take a lesson from our youth and embrace the traumas that have shaped your life.
 To #SeeTheHero and to affirm your greatness.